30 Years Ago Today: R. Wakefield Roberts and His Community Civic League Respond to History

 Changes in community attitudes and practices without the use of confrontation or scare tactic so we no little credit to the leadership, dedication, and foresight of the Rev. R. Wakefield Roberts, an individual of passion and vision.
 Today’s Bethlehem, because of the Reverend Roberts and his adherents, is an even better place in which all peoples-no matter their race, creed, or color–can live, work, and worship.
 That, in itself, is no small testimony to the Rev. R. Wakefield Roberts. ####

-Montclair, New Jersey.
+Wandalyn Jeanette Enix, Bethlehem, is a member of the faculty of the department of curriculum and teaching of Montclair State College, Montclair, New Jersey.
 She received her bachelor of arts degree from Howard University in 1969, her master of arts degree from Lehigh University in 1972, and her doctorate from Temple University in 1983.
-She is currently working on a book entitled Is There Any Room in
+She is currently working on a book entitled Is There Any Room in the Inn?
+A Peoples’ History of the African American Experience in Bethlehem, 1742-1982.

 FOR FURTHER READING